rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W8.md

 ## 11.5 Closure Conversion

-As we have already seen, in functional languages such as ML, Haskell, Scheme, Python, etc, functiosn can be:
+As we have already seen, in functional languages such as ML, Haskell, Scheme, Python, etc, functions can be:

 - passed as arguments (such as `map` or `fold`)
-- returned as values (sucha s `compose`)
+- returned as values (such as `compose`)
 - nested, i.e. an inner function can refer to variables bound to an outer function

 We can show a simple example with the following code fragment: